Wallace E. Dixon, Jr., Ph.D., Chair

 - Completed PSYCAS application (due December 1st for the following fall semester)

-- A grade point average of at least 3.00 (based on a 4.00 scale) in undergraduate and/or graduate level work overall and in psychology courses;
+- A grade point average of at least 3.00 (based on a 4.00 scale) in undergraduate and/or graduate level work overall and in Psychology courses;

-- A willingness to be interviewed by members of the admission committee.
+- A willingness to be interviewed by members of the admission committee.;

 - Completed ETSU Graduate Studies application form (due May 1st for the following fall semester, but should be completed only after the applicant is directed by a representative of the Department of Psychology).

 WES evaluation is required for international applicants and Certification of English proficiency is required for students whose native language is not English.
 WES evaluation should be chosen as an option within the PSYCAS application.
-See https://www.etsu.edu/gradschool/internationaladmissions.php for further information about international admission requirements.
+See https://www.etsu.edu/gradschool/internationaladmissions.php for further information about international admission requirement.

 Offers and Acceptances